zulip/zulip/docs/dev-env-first-time-contributors.md

 went wrong.
 ```

 Usually this error is not fatal.
-Try connecting to the dev environment and
+Try connecting to the development
-re-trying the command from withing the virtual machine:
+environment and re-trying the command from withing the virtual
+machine:

 ```
 christie@win10 ~/zulip